GrocerGoose/cijoe/README.md

 Other Branches
 ----------------------

-Want joe to run against a branch other than `master`?
+Want joe to run against branches other than `master`?
 No problem:

     $ git config --add cijoe.branch deploy
+    $ git config --add cijoe.branch feature

+Want joe to stop running against a specific branch?

+    $ git config --unset cijoe.branch deploy

+If no branches are config'd, the default is master.
+Adding other branches will clobber the default, so when you start to specify other branches, be sure to include master.

 Queueing
 ----------------------------------------